skupperproject/skewer/README.md

 summary:            # Text to summarize what the user did (optional)
 next_steps:         # Text linking to more examples (optional, has default text)
 ~~~

+To disable the GitHub workflow, set it to `null`.

 A **site**: